27 Product Backlog Anti-Patterns

-Scrum is a simple, yet sufficient framework to build emerging products, provided you identify in advance what is worth building.
-But even after a successful product discovery phase, you may struggle to make the right thing in the right way if your Product Backlog is not up to the job; garbage in, garbage out—as the saying goes.
-The following article points at 28 Product Backlog anti-patterns – including the Product Backlog refinement process — that limit your Scrum Team’s success.
+Scrum is a tactical framework to build products, provided you identify what is worth making in advance.
+But even after a successful product discovery phase, you may struggle to create the right thing in the right way if your Product Backlog is not up to the job—garbage in, garbage out.
+The following article points to 27 common Product Backlog anti-patterns – including the Product Backlog refinement process – limiting your Scrum team’s success.

 The Product Backlog According to the Scrum Guide

-First of all, let’s have a look at the current issue of the Scrum Guide on the Product Backlog:
+First of all, let’s have a look at the current edition of the Scrum Guide on the purpose of the Product Backlog:

 Common Product Backlog Anti-Patterns